Dog eating feces

 Eating feces is normal with many different animal species.
 In dogs, it is not part of the digestive process, but it is a normal cleaning behavior in mother dogs with pups.
 Some dogs eat stool even without puppies in a misguided attempt to clean either the yard or their kennel.
 This can easily turn into a habit.

+After addressing dietetic needs, and ruling our medical conditions, you'll have to break the habit.
 There are two approaches to stopping the behavior.
 The most common approach is to use either Adolph's meat tenderizer or a product called "For-bid".
 These products are supposed to give the stool a bitter flavor when eaten.
 In my experience, these products are only successful some of the time.
 Another approach that may work better is to find the stool in the yard and cover it with a hot sauce, such as Habanero sauce, that will be uncomfortable to eat but cause no real damage.
 After a bite or two, most dogs will decide it isn't worth it.